dvrzan/dvrzan.github.io/Content/posts/2023/04/login-xcode-breakpoint.md

 You have to enter your login credentials every time you run your app to get past the login screen.
 That can get annoying very quickly.

-In some cases, you can implement a logic to skip the login screen entirely during development.
+In some cases, you can implement logic to skip the login screen entirely during development.
 But sometimes, you need to log in.

 ## Xcode breakpoints